seeddisperser/standard-toolkit/packages/design-system/README.md

 ## Getting started

 Check out what exists.
-You can review the components, tokens and primitives available in the system using the ladle stories for each element: [C2DS Stories](https://gohypergiant.github.io/standard-toolkit).
+You can review the components, tokens and primitives available in the system using the Ladle stories for each element: [C2DS Stories](https://gohypergiant.github.io/standard-toolkit).

 From the root of the standard toolkit project, run: